 For best results, always test wireless devices in their intended

 locations before you begin drilling holes and mounting

 If you’re looking for some type of driveway bell or alert system, this Bunker Hill system may be just what you need.
-It’s inexpensive, and easy enough to install with just a screwdriver.
+It’s an inexpensive perimeter alarm system, and easy enough to install with just a screwdriver.

 Check back here for future updates on the Bunker Hill Driveway Alert